-Henry Moore, Stonehenge A 1973, lithograph in black 286 x 454mm.
+Henry Moore, Stonehenge A 1973, lithograph in black presented to President Obama by British Prime Minister David Cameron.
 Image courtesy of The Henry Moore Foundation

 WASHINGTON DC– During his visit to the United States to further discussion on anti-terror push, British Prime Minister David Cameron presented President Obama with a Henry Moore print of Stonehenge signed by the artist.
-The gift is serves as a memento of President Obama historic trip to Stonehenge last September during the NATO Wales Summit 2014.The visit was the first by a serving United States President.
+The gift serves as a memento of President‘s historic trip to Stonehenge last September during the NATO Wales Summit 2014.The visit was the first by a serving United States President.